jumpingjoy/watchnationpro/apple-watch-6-review.md

 ---
 title: Apple Watch Series 6 Review<br>6 vs SE vs 3
-description:  While there are many outstanding smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6.
-In 18 of 20 of the online reviews available, Apple Watch Series 6 comes out on top.
+description:  While there are many great smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6.
+In 9 of 10 of the online reviews available, Apple Watch Series 6 comes out on top.
 sidebar: right
 ---
 {% include image.html img="apple-watch-6.jpg" alt="Alt for image" caption="
 Apple Watch Series 6 Review" align="center" %}

-While there are many outstanding smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6.
-In 18 of 20 of the online reviews available, Apple Watch Series 6 comes out on top.
+While there are many great smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6.
+In 9 of 10 of the online reviews available, Apple Watch Series 6 comes out on top.

-And its no surprise why, as you’ll soon learn.
+And it's no surprise why, as you will soon learn.

-## What are Key Features of Apple Watch Series 6 and its Performance?
+## What are the Key Features of Apple Watch Series 6 and its Performance?

 <script src="https://cdn.commoninja.com/sdk/latest/commonninja.js" defer></script>
 <div class="commonninja_component" comp-type="comparison_table" comp-id="3daac1c8-76cc-4fc2-bd70-9527a967b40c"></div>

 **Cons**:

 Pricey.
-Works seemlessly only with iPhone smartphones.
+Works seamlessly only with iPhone smartphones.

 ## How does it work?
-Apple watch Series 6 comes from the well known brand of apple loaded with sensible features for women.
+Apple Watch Series 6 comes from the well-known brand of apple loaded with sensible features for women.
 <!--Insert  1 Youtube Video here-->

-## Where can I buy this Product?
+## Where can I buy this product?

-Through the links on our site, you can purchase apple watch series 6 that have undergone a verification process for both quality and affordability.
-While other online vendors and retailers try to up-sale their products, we’ve actually gone out to find the store with the best price possible.
+You can use the links on our site and purchase the apple watch series 6, which is known to have a verification process for both affordability and quality.
+While other online vendors and retailers are trying to up-sale their products, we've taken efforts to find the purchase center with the best price possible.

-If you have been searching for the best cost, click through to our verified suppliers for an unbeatable rate!
+If you have been searching for the best cost, click through our verified suppliers for an unbeatable rate!

 ## Final Words:
-The primary take-away with the Apple Watch Series 6 is that despite those new sensors feeling like a tick-box exercise, there's still no better smartwatch on the market.
-It's just that this time around it offers many features you'll want, along with many that you aren't aware you'd want, plus lots that you'll simply never use.
+The primary consideration to buy Apple Watch Series 6 is that despite having the new sensors, which makes you feel like a tick-box exercise, you cannot find a better smartwatch on the market.
+It is just that this time around, it offers many features you'll want, along with many that you aren't aware you'd wish to, plus lots that you'll never use.

-The snug fit, the rich haptic feedback, silent smooth notification sounds, great watch faces, intuitive UIs and amazing colour rendition, this watch has all that it takes to be the best out of Apple's stable yet.
+With the snug fit, the rich haptic feedback, silent smooth notification sounds, great watch faces, intuitive UIs, and fantastic color rendition, this watch has all that it takes to be the best out of Apple's stable yet.

-Users will not feel to lug around my iPhone 11 anymore.
-With the cellular connection, users are completely free to move around without the phone and for light usage with the watch itself.
+Users will not feel about lugging around my iPhone 11 anymore.
+With the cellular connection, users are entirely free to move around without the phone and light usage with the watch itself.

-If you are really serious about your work, health and need to monitor your loved one's for their safety and security, this will be the best smartwatch and worth every penny.
-You can also go for Apple Watch SE, which doesn't have a blood oxygen sensor, ECG sensor, and heart rate which is available in the same size as that of the former.
+If you are serious about your work, health and need to monitor your loved one's for their safety and security, this will be the best smartwatch and worth every penny.
+You can also go for Apple Watch SE, which doesn't have a blood oxygen sensor, ECG sensor, and heart rate, which is available in the same size as that of the former.

-If you feel that the cost is over the board, we have reviewed other <u><a href="https://www.watchnationpro.com/">best smartwatches for women</a><u> which you can check it out.
+If you feel that the cost is over the board, we have reviewed other <u><a href= "https://www.watchnationpro.com/">best smartwatches for women</a><u> which you can check out.

 ### Post Author
 #### Sarah Hollen